Coffee-2-Go/goit-markup-hw-03/README.md

-# Homework: Module 3 - Block model.
+# Tier 2.
+Module 1.
+Homework 3 - Block model.
 Flexbox

 * Create repository `goit-markup-hw-03`.
 * Clone the created repository and copy the files of previous work to it.